 If you own either of these breeds, consistency is key with their training.
 If you become sloppy, your dog won’t know what to expect.
 When you give dogs structure, you help control their environment.
 You should learn to walk them properly.
 They’re both just as likely to bound after a squirrel on your afternoon stroll.

-Rottweilers may be more food motivated of the two breeds.
+Rottweilers may be more food motivated than the two breeds.
 In fact, Rottweilers are considered to be greedy dogs.
 You can use treats to motivate your dog’s behavior while keeping its belly full.

 On the other hand, German Shepherds are more likely to be motivated by play and praise.
 Therefore, your training sessions should probably include commands followed by a good game of fetch.
 Both dogs are highly trainable, which is why they’re often used in search-and-rescue missions, as therapy dogs, and in police work.
 Overall, German Shepherds are the easiest to train out of the two breeds because they are typically more eager to please.